Tuesday, November 19, 2024

 “Your Will be Done; on Earth as it is in Heaven.”
 Matthew: 6:10

 I don’t know about you, but for me, I have often wondered what the will of God is in my life.
 For most of my life, I have wrestled with this question and often have frozen up, and I don’t have a clue.
 I get caught up in the mire of indecision, worry, anxiety and distress.
-Inevitably, something will happen and most of the time, it is not God’s will.
+Inevitably, I decide to do something and most of the time, it is not God’s will.

 Last summer, while a teaching a class, we were discussing the same topic.
 We concluded that knowing the will of God is not based on specific situations, such as the questions from the previous paragraph.
 Rather, God’s will is my decision to follow the Way of the Christ.
 We decide to follow Him, no matter where He leads us.